jadewebb/Breast_Cancer_Detection/README.md

 Column Subsample by Tree | 0.2222
 N Estimators | 589

-The best XGBoost model was retrained with the combined training and validation sets and evaluated based on Accuracy, Macro Precision, Macro Recall, Macro F1-Score, and Normalized Confusion Matrices.
+The best XGBoost model was retrained with the combined training and validation sets and evaluated based on Accuracy, Macro Precision, Macro Recall, Macro F1-Score, and Normalized Confusion Matrices

 Set | Accuracy | Macro Precision | Macro Recall | Macro F1-Score
 --- | --- | --- | --- | ---